lucmerceron/react-size-fetcher/README.md

 ### Arguments
 * Component (React Component): This can be a [React Functional or Class Component](https://facebook.github.io/react/docs/components-and-props.html#functional-and-class-components).
 * [options] (Object): Available options:
   * [noComparison] (Boolean): Default value: false.
 This option allow you to bypass SizeFetcher optimization.
-SizeFetcher will compare all the size and not call `sizeChange` if the size did not change between two updates.
+SizeFetcher usually compare all the size and do not call `sizeChange` if the size did not change between two updates.
   `const EnhancedComponent = SizeFetcher(ComponentToObserve, { noComparison: true})`
-  * [shallow] (Boolean): Default value: false.
-This option allow you to optimize SizeFetcher if your ComponentToObserve does not contain sub-component (React Component) that can change in size.
+  * [watchSubComponents] (Array): Default value: [].
+This option allow you to indicate if you want to watch specific sub-components.
+When defined, SizeFetcher will go through the render method of each sub component of the ComponentToObserve and add a proxy that will call `sizeChange` function when they update.
-  `const EnhancedComponent = SizeFetcher(ComponentToObserve, { shallow: true})`
+  `const EnhancedComponent = SizeFetcher(ComponentToObserve, { watchSubComponents: ['Input', 'Button'] })`
 ### Returns
 A Higher-Order React Component that inherit from your initial component and take one more props named `sizeChange`. sizeChange is suceptible to be called when the component receives new props, updates its state or when the window resize.